 other equally important factors in the operation are overlooked.

-or unlay slightly, when a load is applied.
-In a reeved hoisting system, subjected to loading
+twist or unlay slightly, when a load is applied.
+In a reeved hoisting system, subjected to

-and unloading, such as a load hoisting line, this results in block twisting and possibly
+loading and unloading, such as a load hoisting line, this results in block twisting and

-"falls" are in a lowered position.
-Cabling may be considered as the twisting of the block
+the "falls" are in a lowered position.
+Cabling may be considered as the twisting of the

 When this condition occurs, the operator shows good judgment in not making additional lifts,

 until the conditions causing the problem are corrected.

 The following machine and site conditions should be investigated for possible improvement in